 UPDATE 28 February 2018

-A collegue pointed out that there is some relevant information in the New Zealand Autism Spectrum Disorder Guideline supplementary paper on cognitive behaviour therapy for adults with ASD (page 62(
+A collegue (who is both autistic and working in mental health) recently shared a link to some some great information in the New Zealand Autism Spectrum Disorder Guideline supplementary paper on cognitive behaviour therapy for adults with ASD (page 62)

 - Use a structured approach and minimise anxiety about the therapeutic process by being explicit about roles, times, goals and techniques.

 - Extend the number of sessions and time provided to conduct tasks to accommodate slower information-processing and the mental demands of the therapeutic process.
 Be flexible about the length of each session and offer breaks to allow for cognitive and motivational deficits.

 - Provide psycho-education about autism, emotions, and mental health challenges relevant to the client.